WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 });
 ```
 The returned `auctionBlob` is a Promise that will resolve to an `AdAuctionData` object.
 This object contains `requestId` and `request` fields.
-The `requestId` contains a UUID that needs to be presented to `runAdAuction` along with the response.
+The `requestId` contains a UUID that needs to be presented to `runAdAuction()` along with the response.
-The `request` field is a `Uint8Array` containing the information needed for the [ProtectedAudienceInput](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md#protectedaudienceinput) in a `SelectAd` B&A call, encrypted using HPKE with an encryption header like that used in [OHTTP](https://www.ietf.org/archive/id/draft-thomson-http-oblivious-01.html).
+The `request` field is a `Uint8Array` containing the information needed for the [ProtectedAudienceInput](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md#protectedaudienceinput) in a `SelectAd` B&A call,
+encrypted using HPKE with an encryption header like that used in [OHTTP](https://www.ietf.org/archive/id/draft-thomson-http-oblivious-01.html).
+The encryption is done using public keys the browser fetches from a trusted endpoint that correspond with
+private keys only shared with B&A servers running in TEEs.
+The `request` is derived from the interest groups
+stored in the browser to be provided to [the B&A API](https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_api.md).
+The request includes the contents of the interest groups, and information that the B&A server can pass
+unmodified in `browserSignals` for bidding like `joinCount`, `bidCount`, and `prevWins`.
 More details on the request format are given in [the appendix](#request-blob-format).

 ### Step 2: Send auction blob to servers